Live at the Basement (Renée Geyer album)

 Live at the Basement is the third live album by Australian musician Renée Geyer.
-The album was recorded in May 1986 and released by Mushroom Records.
+The album was recorded in May 1986 and released by ABC Records.

 The album was recorded as Geyer's Australian 'farewell', as she boarded a plane to the United States within 12 hours of recording the album.

 At the ARIA Music Awards of 1987, the album earned Geyer a nomination for Best Female Artist, losing out to Jenny Morris.